sivaprakashDesingu/Project-Tracker/README.md

-##  Welcome to Prject tracker appplication
+##  Welcome to Project tracker appplication

 ## About PT
 This is the web application wheere a admin can assign the task to their sub Employees and Tracking the application.